Index of Production, UK: March 2024

 Monthly, quarterly and annual export data for the manufacturing industries, collected by the Monthly Business Survey at industry level in the UK.

-All data related to the IoP are available on our Related data page.
+All data related to the Index of Production (IoP) are available on our Related data page.

 Back to table of contents